mlabarre/crypto-dashboard/README.md

 ## Support

-If you encounter any problems you can send me a quick email to [michel.labarre@gmail.com](mailto:michel.labarre@gmail.com).
+If you encounter any problems or need some questions you can send me a quick email to [michel.labarre@gmail.com](mailto:michel.labarre@gmail.com).
 I will do my best to answer you.

 ## Screenshots (french version)